NamangoIsaac/alx-system_engineering-devops/0x08-networking_basics_2/README.md

-readme file for networking basics 2
+readme for networking basics 2